The $100,000 H-1B Visa Fee Shock: What It Means for Indian Startups, Jobs, Real Estate, and Stocks

 Cost: Application fees are ~CAD 1,575 (~$1,150), plus proof of funds.
 Employers pay just CAD 1,000 (~$730) per foreign hire under GTS.

-Processing time: 2–6 months (often faster than U.S. green card backlog).
+Processing time: 2–6 months (often faster than the U.S. green card backlog).

 🇬🇧 United Kingdom: The Skilled Worker Route